Dan Mazilu Associate Professor of Physics

 B.S. in Engineering Physics - Alexandru Ioan Cuza University, Iasi, Romania

-Experiment and theory involving ionic self-assembly of nanoparticles and their application in producing highly reliable, cost-effective anti-reflection coatings.
+Experiment and theory involving ionic self-assembly of nanoparticles and interdisciplinary projects in the field of complex systems.

 PHYS 111 & 112 - General Physics I & II

 PHYS 113/114 – General Physics Laboratory I & II

 PHYS 120 - Dreams of a Final Theory

 PHYS 125 - Particle Physics at CERN

 PHYS 202 - Relativity

 PHYS 295A – Special Topics in Modern and Contemporary Physics

 PHYS 421 & 422 - Directed Individual Research